ADA-research/Sparkle/CONTRIBUTING.md

 ### Unit tests

 Sparkle aims to have an extensive test coverage of the functionalities.
 We use the `pytest` platform to automate the testing.
+The unit tests are considered "Golden master tests", as they give a specific input to a unit of code and expect a specific output.

 When writing new code you should create relevant tests in the `tests` directory.
 To see a simple example of the tests, you can check the file `tests/test_about.py`.
 You should also read the [pytest documentation](https://docs.pytest.org).

 To run the test you can simply run
 ```